 The basic resident code on which everything else depends.
 Supports the system calls, and maintains the file system.
-A general description of UNIX design philosophy and system facilities appeared in the Communications of the ACM, July, 1974.
+A general description of the design philosophy and system facilities in UNIX Systems appeared in the Communications of the ACM, July, 1974.
 A more extensive survey is in the Bell System Technical Journal for July-August 1978.
 Capabilities include: